 Unfortunately, the feedback-situation in companies is often the opposite.
 A large-scale study by the Gallup Institute showed that 74 % of all respondents receive poor to no actionable feedback from their manager.

 But why?
 Unfortunately, feedback discussions often produce the opposite of the desired result.
 Employees basically want honest feedback and hope for confirmation of their behavior.
 But if the discussion partners are neither trained nor have a basis of trust, the first spark of criticism leads to a defense of the discussed behavior.
 A constructive feedback discussion then quickly turns into a discussion about the question of blame.
 Instead of further development, the focus is on admitting mistakes, which makes both parties uncomfortable (error culture).
+Feedback is also an important part of annual employee performance reviews, which are essential for many businesses.

 Yet feedback is significant to both our professional and personal growth.
 While bad leaders often resist it, they themselves would benefit just as much as their employees.
 Let’s dive into why a good feedback culture is not only important but essential to the business and what impact it may have.